 The public ferries are used by locals as a way to travel between the islands and to export their produce and goods:

 Finding a cheap guesthouse is EASY!

-You will find plenty of good quality and cheap accommodations for less than $50 / night on Agoda.
+You will find plenty of good quality and cheap accommodations for less than $50 / night.
 We stayed on Thoddoo Island, a small island perfect for those who want to experience the local life and healthy coral reefs.